 Humans are likely to be infected following a deep bite or scratch by an infected animal.
 Dogs are the main host and transmitter of rabies.
 However, transmission can also occur when infectious material - usually saliva - comes into direct contact with human mucosa or fresh skin wounds.Back to top

 Could it affect the food I eat?

-Ingestion of meat or other tissues from animals infected with rabies is not a source of human infection.Back to top
+Ingestion of meat or other tissues from animals infected with rabies has never been confirmed as a source of human infection.Back to top

 What can be done to reduce the risks?

-Whilst rabies in humans in the UK is not prevalent, this can also be controlled by ensuring adequate animal vaccination and movement controls, educating those at risk, and enhancing access of those bitten to appropriate medical care.
+Whilst rabies in humans in the UK is not prevalent, this can also be controlled by ensuring adequate animal vaccination and movement controls, educating those at risk, and enhancing access to appropriate medical care for those bitten.

 It is in everybody's interest to adhere to current controls regulating the entry of animals into the UK.